nuxt-community/axios-module/docs/content/en/options.md

 This is useful for making requests which need cookie based auth on server side.
 This also helps making consistent requests in both SSR and Client Side code.

-> **NOTE:** If you are directing requests to an url that is protected by CloudFlare's CDN you should set this to `false` in order to prevent CloudFlare from mistakenly detecting a reverse proxy loop and returning a 403 error.

 ## `proxyHeadersIgnore`

-* Default `['host', 'accept', 'cf-ray', 'cf-connecting-ip', 'content-length']`
+* Default `['accept', 'host', 'x-forwarded-host', 'cf-ray', 'cf-connecting-ip', 'content-length', 'content-md5', 'content-type']`

-This is useful and efficient only when `proxyHeaders` is set to true.
-Removes unwanted requests headers to the API backend in SSR.
+This is useful and effective only when `proxyHeaders` is set to true.
+It removes unwanted requests headers to the API backend in SSR.

+Ignoring the headers `x-forwarded-host`, `cf-ray`, and `cf-connecting-ip` is necessary to avoid confusing reverse proxies (including CloudFlare) and avoid causing proxy loops.

 ## `headers`